 NM/WHNP graduates are eligible to sit for board certification exams through the American Midwifery Certification Board (AMCB) and the National Certification Corporation (NCC).
 Passing these exams leads to certification as a WHNP and a Certified Nurse-Midwife (CNM).

-The following reflects first-time certification rates of MS in Nursing students who graduated in 2017:1
+The following reflects first-time certification rates of Master of Science in Nursing students who graduated in 2021: 85% AMCB Certification Rate, 100% NCC Certification Rate:1

 AMCB Certification Rate

 NCC Certification Rate